This transcript of Vincent Emanuele's interview with David Harvey appeared first in Counterpunch.

 After years of ill health, capitalism is now in a critical condition.
 Growth has given way to stagnation; inequality is leading to instability; and confidence in the money economy has all but evaporated.

-We present a reading list of titles that examine our current economic state, including Wolfgang Streeck's critically-acclaimed new analysis, How Will Capitalism End?
+We present a reading list of titles that examine our current economic state, including Wolfgang Streeck's critically-acclaimed analysis, How Will Capitalism End? and Geoff Mann's provocative new book on Keynesianism, political economy, and revolution.